A relationship with your grandchildren can be a rewarding experience that benefits the whole family. Here are some tips for nurturing that bond.

-Your involvement in your grandchildren's lives can have a great effect.
-It’s very likely your children and grandchildren will benefit, and research suggests that you will too.
+It’s very likely your children and grandchildren will benefit from your involvement as a grandparent, and research suggests that you will too.
 Caring for grandchildren is shown to significantly improve mental health in older people.

-Here are 10 ways to enjoy time with your grandchildren:
+Here are 10 ways to bond with your grandchildren

 1. Be a good listener